-Tim Moore retired after nearly three decades as a Detective with the Phoenix Police Department and began work on “Mirandized Nation,” the true story of how the Miranda Rights came to be.
+Tim Moore retired after nearly three decades as a Detective with the Phoenix Police Department and completed his first novel, “Mirandized Nation,” the true story of how the Miranda Rights came to be.

 Tim serves on the boards of the Phoenix Police Museum and the Fraternal Order of Police Lodge #2.
-He is also a board member of Desert Sleuths, the Scottsdale chapter of Sisters in Crime, where he’s tasked with helping other authors “write it right” when it comes to police procedures.
+He's a board member of Sisters in Crime Grand Canyon Writers, in Scottsdale, Arizona, where he assists writers and authors to “write it right” when it comes to police procedures.

-Tim is a member in the International Police Association (IPA) and a long-standing member of the Arizona Historical Society.
+Tim is a member in the International Police Association (IPA), Desert Sleuths Sisters in Crime Chapter in Phoenix, and a long-standing member of the Arizona Historical Society.

 Clark Lohr grew up on a remote farm and ranch in Montana.
 Most of his friends were old men who told good stories.
 Although Lohr has been thrown off of horses and thrown out of bars, most of his life has been urban and mundane.
 He writes crime stories, and focuses specifically on “current border noir.”